jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 Terraced houses, construction material productions and more to fully grow your cities.

-## Requirements
+## Recommended Mods

-The mod `Improved Streets` is recommended as those streets visualy fit better to Artista residences and many of the here included ornaments.
+- `Improved Streets` changes NW streets to a more sandy look
+- `NW Tourism` adds hotels with needs fitting to productions of this mod

 ## Buildings

 ### Residences

+Residences for with increased population and additional needs.

-- Terraced Artista: residences build in blocks like Engineers and Investors.
+- Terraced Obreros: residences merge into blocks like Engineers and Investors
-  They provide a little extra population.
+- Terraced Artistas: residences merge into blocks
 - Artista skyscrapers (only with DLC `The High Life` and `New World Rising`)

 ### Productions

-- **Bread**: Flour mill, bakery (only with DLC `Seeds of Change` and `New World Rising`)
+- Maize **Bread**: Flour mill, bakery
+- Citrus **Jam**: Jam kitchen (only with DLC `Tourist Season`)
 - **Steel Beams**: Steelworks, furnace, iron mine buildable on gold deposits
 - **Windows**: Window makers, glassmakers, sand mine buildable on clay deposits
 - **Reinforced Concrete**: Concrete factory, limestone quarry buildable on clay deposits